 So that tells me that there is still a role for long-form journalism.
 There’s something it can do that is useful.

 (You can read even more about the story behind Jason’s GQ story here.)

 Tina Hay, editor

-Entry filed under: Penn State alumni, The Penn Stater magazine.
+Entry filed under: Alumni, The Penn Stater magazine.
 Tags: Brendan Vaughan, Daily Collegian, Dwight Dixon, GQ, Indianapolis Colts, Jason Fagone, Lynne Abraham, Marvin Harrison, Seth Williams, Terrell Owens, Tim Tebow.